FDD User Manual

 Administrators now have the ability to configure between 3 to 5 customizable priority levels, each with unique names and colors.
 This enhancement offers greater flexibility in managing fault events, allowing for more tailored responses and improved prioritization based on specific operational needs.

 You can also add a new color according to your preferences.
-Please see the screenshot below for reference.

 Event Details & Triage